Recognising your skills

 Future Skills

-Digitalisation, global changes, and technological development are continuously shaping the world of work, and the requirements for professionals are changing too.
-In today’s fast-changing world, it is crucial for a job seeker to recognise and understand both their current skills and the skills that will be needed in the future.
-A job seeker who stays up to date should be ready to learn new things and develop skills for future needs.
+Digitalisation, global changes and technological development are continuously shaping working life, and professional requirements are changing with them.
+In today’s fast-changing world, it is crucial for job seekers to recognise and understand both their current skills and the skills that will be needed in the future.
+An up-to-date job seeker shows readiness to learn new things and to develop their skills for future needs.

-But even though technical skills are becoming more important, there are still many things people do better than machines – and the value of these skills grows as AI becomes more common.
-AI, for example, cannot match the quality of human interaction, empathy, creative problem solving, or ethical judgement.
+Even though technical skills are more important than ever, there are still many areas where people are better than machines – and the value of these skills grows as AI becomes more common.
+AI cannot, for example, match human interaction, empathy, creative problem solving or ethical judgement.

-That’s why so-called soft skills are increasingly valued at work.
-These include personal characteristics such as adaptability, initiative, and teamwork, as well as communication and emotional skills that are essential in complex, changing situations.
-These skills help you manage change, work in different teams and build good client relationships.
+For this reason, so-called soft skills are increasingly important in working life.
+They include personal characteristics such as adaptability, initiative and collaboration skills, as well as communication and emotional skills that are essential in complex and changing situations.

 Employers are increasingly looking for employees with good communication skills, the ability to motivate others, the capacity to solve complex problems, and the flexibility to work both independently and as part of a team.
-In job searching, these skills can be decisive – especially when candidates have similar technical backgrounds.
-Soft skills set you apart and provide value that artificial intelligence cannot fully replace.
+In job searching, these skills can be decisive, especially when candidates have similar technical backgrounds.
+Soft skills help you stand out and create value that artificial intelligence cannot fully replace.

-Succeeding in the future labour market requires clarifying your current skills, ongoing learning, and developing your soft skills.
-Be curious, follow trends, develop yourself and communicate your skills convincingly in your job search – this way, you will stay one step ahead in the changing world of work.
+To succeed in the future labour market, you need to clarify your current skills, keep learning, and develop your soft skills.
+Be curious, follow trends, develop yourself and communicate your skills convincingly in your job search – this way you will stay one step ahead in the changing world of work.

 - Optimism and a positive attitude